excellalabs/modern-java/README-session-01.md

  Tony Hoare, one of the giants of computer science, said this in a presentation at QCon London 2009:

     I call it my billion-dollar mistake.
-It was the invention of the null reference in 1965. . . .I couldn’t resist the temptation to put in a null reference, simply because it was so easy to implement
+It was the invention of the null reference in 1965.

+    I couldn’t resist the temptation to put in a null reference, simply because it was so easy to implement.

 Optionals